sammuelyee/docs/cartodb-editor.md

 ### Geocoding data

 CartoDB is more than a styler- we're also a behind-the-scenes geocoder.
-We understand that geocoding is essential to data management and to facilitate six methods for this process.
+We understand that geocoding is essential to data management and facilitate six methods for this process.
 To begin, click  "Options" and "Georeference" and then select one of the alternatives that allow you to georeference your data in the best possible way.

 **By Lon/Lat columns**

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/geo1.png' | prepend: site.baseurl }}" alt="Geocoding data" /></p>

 Importing your data with latitude and longitude coordinates already included renders a map that automatically displays your markers and polygons from the coordinates uploaded to your table.
-To georeference, just select the latitude and longitude columns in your table and click continue.
+To georeference, just select the longitude and latitude columns in your table and click continue.

 **By City Names**